de-soot/knapsack/README.md

 ## What is This
 This program implements a solver for a knapsack variant where there is a multiset of integers to select a valid subset from, where a valid subset's sum is exactly equal to the target value.

-In the case of multiple valid subsets, a subset with the least number of elements out of all valid subsets is found.
+In the case of multiple valid subsets, a subset with the least number of elements out of all valid subsets is found; and in the case of multiple valid subsets with the lowest number of elements, the subset with elements that are closest to each other are chosen.

 ## Why Was This Made
 For fun, to practice C programming, and to solve problems using recursion.